 Tapatio has a thick consistency which adds to the reasons why it’s a good substitute.
 Some chefs recommend glazing your meat or vegetables with Tapatio to give them a smoky smell and taste.

 The Peri-peri sauce uses Portuguese Peri-peri chili peppers that pack a lot of sweet and spice.
-The sauce contains similar amounts of garlic, vinegar, and sugar as sriracha.
+The sauce contains similar amounts of lemon, garlic, vinegar, and sugar as sriracha.
 As an added zing, peri-peri sauce also has onions, bay leaves, and smoked paprika.